 You can call us at (919) 909-1230, or you can contact your preferred therapist via their direct line.
 You can also use our online scheduler to book your own appointment.
 Please allow at least 24 hours notice if booking online.
 Also, if you do not see an available time that would work for you, please call and we will try to accommodate you as best as possible!

-Using the e-mail confirmation that was sent when you booked your appointment (or the reminder e-mail that is sent 30 hours in advance), you can cancel your appointment up until 24 hours prior to your scheduled appointment time.
+Using the e-mail confirmations or reminder text message, you can cancel your appointment up until 24 hours prior to your scheduled appointment time.
 If you need to cancel within the 24 hour window, please contact your therapist directly.
 All appointments canceled within 24 hours will be charged $85.
 No-shows will be charged $100.
 We are sorry but there is no exception to this policy.

 Please contact Erin B. or one of the other therapists via their direct line if you have questions!
 We are all available by phone and e-mail, but are in appointments sometimes so please leave a message.
 We will respond within 24 hours.
 Our main line is 919-909-1230.